ivan006/Course-Work--Notes/Philosophy/Asset-centric Harmonyism/readme.md

 - Materialism
 - Materialism works by just generally focusing and relying on the material.

-### The connection between the value and the theoretical framework
+### What is the connection between the value and the theoretical framework?
-Now this is speculative so I can only guess.
-But I'd say it is that knowing that the material is more reliable than consciousness helps you to reduce inequality.
-This works because when you rely on consciousness you tend to believe some conscious individuals are more relable than others, which is the main argument for inequality.
+Knowing that the material is more reliable than consciousness helps you to reduce inequality.
+This works because when you rely on consciousness you tend to believe some conscious individuals are more reliable than others, which is the main argument for inequality.

 .
 .